hopglass/hopglass-server/README.md

 6. Create an init-script in `/etc/init.d/`.

 ## After installation

+Ensure, that the ports, you configured in `/etc/hopglass-server/default/config.json` are open in your firewall (default port 1001 UDP and 45123 UDP).

 You might want to
 - Install a webserver (search for Nginx or Apache) and configure a reverse proxy and gzip-compression